Norost/nrfs/Specification/object_store.rst

   This field is zeroed before hashing.

 * Generation: Counts updates.
 Wraps arounds.

+* Reserved: unused space that is set aside for any potential updates to this specification.
+  **Must** be zeroed.

 All bytes between 256 and 512 are free for use by the filesystem layer.